Platinum-Saber/Platinum-Saber/README.md

 ## 🚀 Projects
 - **Flutter App**: Developed a mobile application using Flutter framework.
 - **React Web App**: Currently working on a web application with React frontend and Node.js backend.
+- **Java Game** : Helped in creating a simple game called MysticMayhem.

 ## 🌱 I'm currently learning
 - Advanced React and Node.js concepts